Faith & Friendship

 Maximum Accessible Housing of Ohio (MAHO) was formed in 1981 to address the need for accessible, affordable housing for people with physical mobility disabilities.
 Until 2007, the organization was known as Maximum Independent Living (MIL).
 The name was changed to reflect the focus on accessibility and housing.
-The mission of MAHO is to develop and/or facilitate options in housing for people with physical disabilities.
+The mission of MAHO is to provide and promote accessible housing solutions for people with physical mobility disabilities.

 In 1998, MAHO shifted focus to a leadership role in advocacy and education around accessible housing.
 MAHO decided to call this initiative the Accessible Housing Resource Center (AHRC).
-There have been multiple successes.
-MAHO has provided training on accessible housing to hundreds of people and organizations; a number of them have started to regularly use accessibility features.
-Collaboratively, MAHO was instrumental in starting the successful on-line searchable affordable housing database known as www.housingcleveland.org.
-MAHO serves on numerous advisory committees on local, state, and federal levels.
+In 2013, MAHO recommitted to building this initiative and renamed it the Anderson Center for Accessible Living.
+There have been many successes.
+In 2016 alone, the Anderson Center provided vital training and information on accessible housing to hundreds of people.

 Although MAHO works successfully with many other agencies, both in the disability and housing fields, MAHO is the only agency that focuses on accessible housing.
 This enables MAHO to get the disability agencies to think about housing and the housing agencies to think about people with disabilities.
-Twenty-seven years of focusing on accessible housing have made MAHO the leader in this area in the state of Ohio.
+MAHO has focused on accessible housing for 35 years and has become a statewide leader on the topic.